RougeWare/Swift-Safe-Pointer/README.md

 Lets you pass anything using reference semantics without the danger of unsafe pointers.

-Do note that this is more of a conceptual pointer; one which points to some intance.
+Do note that this is more of a conceptual pointer; one which points to some instance.
 This acknowledges no concept of memory addresses nor traversing memory.
 For that, you can use Swift's built-in `UnsafePointer` and its sisters.

 ## Kinds ##